viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

 ## Research Interests

 - Sociology of Education
-- Political Sociology
+- Political Socialization and Intellectual Formation
-- Religion and Politics
+- Sociology of Law and Legal Fields
-- Intellectuals and State Formation
+- Indigenous Education and Critical Pedagogy
-- Latin American Studies
+- Sociohistorical and Prosopographic Methods

 Thanks for visiting!